dustinlyons/nixos-config/vm/README.md

 # Install

 ## Overview
-These derivations create install media used to bootstrap a virtual machine.
-Upon initial boot, you're greeted with the same NixOS prompt as if you'd installed from a USB stick.
+These Nix derivations create install media used to bootstrap a virtual machine.
+Upon initial boot, you're greeted with the same NixOS prompt as if you're installing from a USB stick.

 ## Steps to install
-The trick here is to configure your installation system into a "state" where Nix will detect most settings and do the final heavy lifting.
+The trick is to configure your installation system just enough to give Nix enough information to go on.
+Nix will detect most settings and do the final heavy lifting.

 In practice, this "state" I'm talking about requires:

 1. Disk partitions created
-2. ZFS pools and datasets created
+2. ZFS pools and datasets created (or whatever you use)
 3. Successfully mounting your "ideal" system

 Don't worry, I go into more detail below.